lordareicgnon/Mapper_plus/README.md

 This function clusters the nodes of the Mapper graph into communities using WLCF, which in turn clusters the original data into overlapping communities.
 This function can only be used if the mapper graph is obtained using the function get_mapper_graph.

 ### Parameters:
-The parameters are same as used in WLCF.
+The parameters are same as used in Walk-likelihood Community Finder.
+For details go to https://github.com/lordareicgnon/Walk_likelihood.

 ### Attributes: